Limiting geodesics for first-passage percolation on subsets of $\mathbb{Z}^2$: Introduction

 where if $e=\{v,w\}$ then $e+x = \{v+x,w+x\}$.

-For the results in this section we will consider a probability measure $\mathbb{P}$ satisfying one of two assumptions, labeled {\bf A} and {\bf B} below.
-Assumption {\bf B} includes the upward finite energy property from \cite{DH12}: \begin{df} Given an edge set $E'$, a Borel probability measure $\mathbb{P}$ on $[0,\infty)^{E'}$ satisfies the upward finite energy property if for each $e \in E'$ and $\lambda$ such that $\mathbb{P}(\omega_e \geq \lambda)>0$, we have
+For the results in this section we will consider a probability measure $\mathbb{P}$ satisfying one of two assumptions, labeled \textup{(A)}~and~\textup{(B)} below.
+Assumption~\textup{(B)} includes the upward finite energy property from \cite{DH12}: